ubc-cpsc455-2024S/project-29_abd/README.md

 #### Personalized Travel Recommendations:

 - Develop a basic system to provide personalized travel recommendations based on user preferences and past trips.

+# Task Breakdown

+## Minimal Requirement 1: Itinerary Creation and Management

+### Create Itinerary Interface:

+##### Design the itinerary creation form layout using React (3 Story Points)

+- Design a responsive form layout with fields for trip name, dates, destinations, and activities.
+- Ensure mobile-friendly design.

+##### Implement state management for the form using Redux (5 Story Points)

+- Set up Redux actions and reducers to handle form state.
+- Integrate the form with Redux to manage user input and state changes.

+##### Connect the form to the backend for data submission (3 Story Points)

+- Use axios or fetch for API calls to submit form data.
+- Handle form submission and ensure data is sent to the backend.

+##### Implement validation and error handling (3 Story Points)

+- Add form validation to ensure all required fields are filled.
+- Display error messages for invalid inputs or submission failures.

+### Develop Itinerary Management Features:

+###### Implement the itinerary viewing component using React (3 Story Points)

+- Create a component to display a list of existing itineraries.
+- Fetch itinerary data from the backend and display it in a list or card format.

+###### Implement state management for itinerary data using Redux (5 Story Points)

+- Set up Redux actions and reducers to manage the fetched itinerary data.
+- Integrate the itinerary viewing component with Redux.

+###### Implement itinerary detail view (3 Story Points)

+- Create a detailed view component for individual itineraries.
+- Display all itinerary details including trip segments, activities, and notes.
+- Integrate with Redux to manage the state of the selected itinerary.

+## Minimal Requirement 2: User Authentication and Profile Management

+### Set Up User Authentication:

+###### Implement the user registration form using React (3 Story Points)

+- Create a form for user sign-up with fields for email, password, and confirmation.
+- Style the form to be responsive and user-friendly.

+##### Implement state management for the registration form using Redux (5 Story Points)

+- Set up Redux actions and reducers to handle form state.
+- Integrate the form with Redux to manage user input and state changes.

+##### Connect the registration form to the backend for user sign-up (3 Story Points)

+- Use axios or fetch for API calls to submit registration data.
+- Handle form submission and ensure data is sent to the backend.

+##### Implement validation and error handling (3 Story Points)

+- Add form validation to ensure all required fields are filled.
+- Display error messages for invalid inputs or submission failures.

+### Develop User Profile Page:

+###### Implement the user profile page layout using React (3 Story Points)

+- Create a responsive layout to display user information and travel statistics.

+##### Implement state management for the profile page using Redux (5 Story Points)

+- Set up Redux actions and reducers to manage user profile data.
+- Integrate the profile page with Redux to manage state and display data.

+##### Implement profile update functionality (3 Story Points)

+- Create a form for updating user profile information.
+- Connect the form to the backend for data submission.
+- Handle form submission and ensure updated data is sent to the backend.

+##### Implement validation and error handling for profile updates (3 Story Points)

+- Add form validation to ensure all required fields are filled.
+- Display error messages for invalid inputs or submission failures.

 ## Describe your topic/interest in about 150-200 words